I Am... Sasha Fierce: Recording and production

-For the I Am... disc, Beyoncé was influenced by folk and alternative rock genres, while incorporating other instruments she had not normally used previously, such as the acoustic guitar.
-Tedder specifically assisted Beyoncé with crafting the album's balladry.
-The ballads were crafted in a way to combine "the best elements" of pop and soul music, while simultaneously "expanding the possibilities of both genres".
-Beyoncé attempted something different as people had strong expectations from her; she experimented with stronger lyrics.
-Beyoncé worked with Ghost to re-write Franz Schubert's "Ave Maria" after having co-written "Disappear" in London, England.
-Ghost told The Daily Telegraph that they were both inspired by their then-recent marriages and had walked down the aisle to "Ave Maria".
-The song "Smash Into You", featured on the deluxe edition of the album, was originally slated to appear on Jon McLaughlin's sophomore album OK Now under the name "Smack Into You", but was cut from the finalized tracklist after it was leaked online and was subsequently given to Knowles.
+For the I Am... disc, Beyoncé was influenced by folk and alternative rock genres and incorporated instruments she had not typically used before, such as the acoustic guitar.
+Tedder specifically helped Beyoncé craft the album's balladry.
+The ballads were crafted to combine "the best elements" of pop and soul music, while also "expanding the possibilities of both genres".
+Beyoncé took a different approach because of the strong expectations surrounding her work; she experimented with more direct lyrics.
+Beyoncé worked with Ghost to rewrite Franz Schubert's "Ave Maria" after co-writing "Disappear" in London, England.
+Ghost told The Daily Telegraph that they were both inspired by their recent marriages and had walked down the aisle to "Ave Maria".
+The song "Smash Into You", featured on the deluxe edition of the album, was originally slated to appear on Jon McLaughlin's second album OK Now under the name "Smack Into You", but was cut from the final track listing after it leaked online and was then given to Beyoncé.

-During the nine-month period between November 2007 and August 2008, Beyoncé recorded over seventy songs and decided during the editing process that she did not want to reconcile the two approaches into one disc.
-If a song was meaningless to her, she would cut it off during the process of elimination for the final track listing.
-After a process of elimination, twelve tracks were selected to be placed on the standard edition of the album, while five additional tracks were chosen to make the final cut for the deluxe edition of the album.
-Beyoncé later revealed that songs from established producers like The Neptunes and Danja were not able to make the final cut.
+During the nine-month period between November 2007 and August 2008, Beyoncé recorded over seventy songs and decided during the editing process that she did not want to merge the two approaches onto one disc.
+If a song lacked personal meaning for her, she cut it during the selection process for the final track listing.
+After the selection process, twelve tracks were selected to be placed on the standard edition of the album, while five additional tracks were chosen for the deluxe edition.
+Beyoncé later revealed that songs from established producers like The Neptunes and Danja were unable to make the final cut.